 In September 2018, the Company entered into the Sales Agreement, as amended in February 2019, with JonesTrading, pursuant to which it may sell from time to time, at its option, up to an aggregate of \$8.0 million of the Company's shares of its common stock through JonesTrading, as sales agent.
 The Company is required to pay JonesTrading 2.5% of gross proceeds for the common stock sold through the Sales Agreement.
-During the three months ended March 31, 2019, the Company sold no shares of common stock through the Sales Agreement with JonesTrading and \$8.0 million of common stock remains available for sale under the Sales Agreement.
+During the three and six months ended June 30, 2019 and the year ended December 31, 2018, the Company sold no shares of common stock through the Sales Agreement with JonesTrading and \$8.0 million of common stock remains available for sale under the Sales Agreement.